pgustafs/ansible-role-openshift-username-password-auth/README.md

 ansible-role-openshift-username-password-auth
 =============================================

-A role to authenticate to an OpenShift clusters with username and password to retrive an authentication token that can then be used with k8s* modules to interact with the kubernetes API and then logs out (revokes the authentication token),
+A role to authenticate to an OpenShift clusters with username and password to retrive an authentication token that can then be used with k8s* modules to interact with the kubernetes API and then logs out (revokes the authentication token).

 Requirements
 ------------